CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: CrossFormer

-The structure of DPB is shown in Figure~\ref{fig:LSDA}c.
+The structure of DPB is displayed in Figure~\ref{fig:LSDA}c.
 Its non-linear transformation consists of three fully-connected layers with layer normalization~\citep{DBLP:journals/corr/BaKH16} and ReLU~\citep{DBLP:conf/icml/NairH10}.
-The input dimension of DPB is $2$, \ie, $(\Delta x_{ij}, \Delta y_{ij})$, and intermediate layers' dimension is set as $\frac{D}{4}$, where $D$ is the dimension of embeddings.
-DPB is a trainable module optimized along with the whole model.
+The input dimension of DPB is $2$, \ie, $(\Delta x_{ij}, \Delta y_{ij})$, and intermediate layers' dimension is set as $D/4$, where $D$ is the dimension of embeddings.
+The output $B_{ij}$ is a scalar, encoding the relative position feature between the $i_{th}$ and $j_{th}$ embeddings.
+DPB is a trainable module optimized along with the whole transformer model.
 It can deal with any image/group size without worrying about the bound of $(\Delta x_{ij}, \Delta y_{ij})$.

-In the appendix (\ref{apd:dpb}), we prove that DPB is equivalent to relative position bias if the image/group size is fixed.
-In this case, we can transform a trained DPB to relative position bias in the test phase.
-We also provide an efficient $O(G^2)$ implementation of DPB when image/group size is variable (the complexity is $O(G^4)$ in the normal case because $\mB \in \mathbb{R}^{G^2 \times G^2}$).
+In the appendix (\ref{apd:dpb}), we prove that DPB is equivalent to RPB if the image/group size is fixed.
+In this case, we can transform a trained DPB to RPB in the test phase.
+We also provide an efficient $O(G^2)$ implementation of DPB when image/group size is variable (the complexity is $O(G^4)$ in a normal case because $\mB \in \mathbb{R}^{G^2 \times G^2}$).